8 effective strategies to grow your savings

 Money.
 Most of us could do with more of it.
-Others need more than tips to save money in-order to salvage their financial situation.
+Some people need a total makeover to salvage their financial situation.

 Today we discuss the top tips to save money, but before we even get there, let me backtrack a bit.
-Did I say money can’t buy you happiness?
-Scratch that.
-It can buy you a modicum of happiness.
-At least if you make about $75000 in income a year according to some studies.
+Money can buy you a modicum of happiness.
+That is if you make about $75000 in income a year according to some studies.
+Beyond that your happiness levels as a result of more income start to taper off.

 Alright then, how do you save money?